 Concluding that Doris did have capacity to make the will, understood its terms and knew and approved the contents the judge said he was satisfied that Doris retained her mental capacity beyond 2005.

 The courts will look at whether the testamentary dispositions are reasonable and logical.
-In this case the existance of an ongoing farming partnership was taken into account .
+In this case the existence of an ongoing farming partnership was taken into account.
 Judges will also consider whether the terms of a will are simple enough for someone with dementia to understand.

+We specialise in advising people about inheritance disputes and contested wills.
 If you require guidance on the issues raised by this case (either about making a will or challenging the validity of a will) then please take advantage of our FREE legal helpline.
-You can call freephone 0808 139 1599 or simply send us an email with details.
+You can call freephone 0808 139 1599 or simply send us an email with details to us at email@example.com